Klaudit/honbot-django/README.md

 honbot-django
 =============
-Hon Stats website written in django for the new api
+Hon Stats website written in django for the HoN api

 ###honbot db
 Handled by [South](http://south.aeracode.org/)